Miami Crushes No. 3 Notre Dame 41-8; Hurricanes Make Playoff Push Amid Upsets

 The Hurricanes have had several close calls, including four games against unranked opponents decided by eight points or fewer, but impressive wins over Virginia Tech and Notre Dame by a combined 69-18 score should silence any questions about their standing as one of the nation's best teams.

-After a slow start for both teams, with three punts on the game's first three possessions, Miami kicked things into gear, starting with Malik Rosier's seven-yard touchdown pass to Braxton Berrios.
+After a slow start for both squads, with three punts on the game's first three possessions, Miami kicked things into gear, starting with Malik Rosier's seven-yard touchdown pass to Braxton Berrios.

 The Hurricanes got the ball back three plays later when Jaquan Johnson picked off Notre Dame quarterback Brandon Wimbush.